How we test dishwashers

 In 2020, we updated our testing to keep up with the latest dishwasher features.
 With more and more models including foldable prongs and other ways to make loading flexible, we now rate this and include it in our overall rating.
 This includes if you can fit in large plates and tall glasses at the same time.

 Loading and control panel ease-of-use tests make up 15% of the total Which? score.

 Key question: Will this dishwasher be kind on my utility bills as well as the environment?

 We don't rely on the energy label to tell us how efficient a dishwasher will be.
 We run our own energy and water-use tests.

 We do this on the main or auto program, which is likely to be the most commonly used setting.
 But we also test the energy-saving or eco programs for those that want to make an extra saving.

 From this we calculate energy running costs for every model, so you know how much each dishwasher will affect your utility bills.
-The most efficient Best Buys are also named Energy Savers.
+The most efficient Best Buys are also named Eco Buys.